 Colorado military vets now fighting for college credits

-Travis Weiner and Karthik Verkatraj, Iraq war vets, now law school students in the Wolf Law building library, are leading a charge for a new bill that would require the state to give college credits to veterans for their military training and experience.
-May 3, 2017, Boulder.
+This photo taken May 3, 2017, shows Travis Weiner, left, and Karthik Verkatraj, Iraq war vets, now law school students in the Wolf Law building library, in Boulder, Col. The two are leading a charge for a new bill that would require the state to give college credits to veterans for their military training and experience.

 Add your comments below